juniorgasparotto/SysCommand/documentation/en.md

 my-action-without-prefix
 ```

-The second way is you specify which is the prefix of each `action` using the commando `Command.PrefixMethods` .
+The second way is you specify which is the prefix of each `action` using the command property `Command.PrefixMethods` .
 So the prefix will not be processed using the command name and Yes you specify.
 It is worth mentioning that the flag `Command.UsePrefixInAllMethods` still needs to be linked.

 **Example:**